jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 Unfortunately, we cannot derive much from the LIME explanation as it seems to indicate that our model gave a lot of weight to stop words in making its predictions.
 This will require more analysis in the future and perhaps some experiments with removing the stop words even if we lose semantic understanding for our GPT-2 Model later.

 Next, we visualized our positive predictions and false predictions.
+![prediction patterns](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/true%20and%20false.PNG)

+![prediction patterns combined](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/true%20vs%20false.PNG)

 The three plots visualize model predictions related to psychedelics on a 2D plane.
 Plot 1 shows correct predictions; Plot 2 highlights incorrect ones with red 'x' markers, and Plot 3 contrasts correct (blue) and incorrect (red 'x') predictions.
 While the model cannot tell exactly what the patterns are that it is following, we can see that there are differences here that the model is picking up on.

-![prediction patterns](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/true%20and%20false.PNG)

-![prediction patterns combined](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/true%20vs%20false.PNG)
+Our next step was then to use a more complex model (BigBird) to find features that could take into account the longer form versions of the reports.
+That model can be found [here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/BigBird.ipynb).

 # Conclusion